Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 end
 ```

-For how to use code generation in Julia, I would suggest the official documentation for understanding more about it: [Code Generation](https://docs.julialang.org/en/v1/manual/metaprogramming/#Code-Generation-1).
+For how to use code generation in Julia, I would recommend the official documentation to get a better understanding of it: [Code Generation](https://docs.julialang.org/en/v1/manual/metaprogramming/#Code-Generation-1).
 I escape `abs` here because the differentiation expression of `abs` generated by `DiffRules` can not be directly broadcasted by `@.` (this macro add a broadcast mark `.` to every function call), so I have to implement its gradient manually.
 But `DiffRules` will generate most of the math function's gradient for you!

 ## Polish

-We roughly implemented the core functionality of an AD, but there's still quite a lot to do to make it looks and feels better.
+We roughly implemented the core functionality of an AD, but there's still quite a lot to do to make it look and feel better.

-I defined better printing later here: [show.jl](https://github.com/Roger-luo/YAAD.jl/blob/master/src/show.jl), the basic idea is to re-dispatch our nodes via several traits, so we can insert a type into other type tree, e.g as subtype of `AbstractArray` and then make use of existing printing methods.
+I defined better printing later here: [show.jl](https://github.com/Roger-luo/YAAD.jl/blob/master/src/show.jl), the basic idea is to re-dispatch our nodes via several traits, so we can insert a type into another type tree, e.g as subtype of `AbstractArray` and then make use of existing printing methods.

-Then, to implement unit test, I copied the `gradcheck` function from `PyTorch`, which will calculate the jacobian of an operator with the AD package and compare it with numerical jacobian.
+Then, to implement unit tests, I copied the `gradcheck` function from `PyTorch`, which will calculate the jacobian of an operator with the AD package and compare it with the numerical jacobian.

 ## Benchmark

 Okay, it is done!
-With about only 200~300 lines Julia, what can we get?
+With only about 200~300 lines Julia, what can we get?
 Actually, I thought it would be just a toy, but
 it is actually amazing, when I tried to use it for my own work:

 So I need to calculate something called [matrix product state](https://en.wikipedia.org/wiki/Matrix_product_state), well, I'm not going to talk about quantum physics, so in short, it is just some rank-3 tensors (3 dimensional array), and we will need to calculate something like the following expression: